-- 1. Students who have a physical or sensory disability are entitled to adaptations in teaching, examinations and practicals, on written request.
+- Students who have a physical or sensory disability are entitled to adaptations in teaching, examinations and practicals, on written request.
 These changes will be geared as much as possible to a student's individual needs, but they must not affect the quality or the degree of difficulty of a subject or an examination programme.
 The facilities provided to this end may involve adapting the form or duration of examinations and/or practicals to the student's individual situation or making practical aids available. - 2.
 The request referred to in paragraph 1 should be accompanied by a recent medical certificate from a doctor or a psychologist.
 If there is evidence of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIB, or NVO).
 If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress. - 3.
 Requests for the adaptation of teaching facilities will be decided upon by the dean of the faculty of Civil Engineering and Geosciences or by the director of studies acting on the dean's behalf.
-The board of examiners will decided on requests for adaptations to examinations.
+The Board of Examiners will decided on requests for adaptations to examinations.

-Section 5 - Exemptions
+Section 7 - Exemptions

-Article 18 - Exemption from examinations or practicals
+Article 23 - Exemption from examinations or practicals

-After having been advised by the relevant examiner, the board of examiners may decide to exempt students from an examination or practical on the grounds of:
+After having been advised by the relevant examiner, the Board of Examiners may decide to exempt students from an examination or practical on the grounds of:

-- a. an examination, degree audit or practical completed within the Dutch higher education system or elsewhere which, as regards content and study load, corresponds with the examination or practical for which exemption is sought, or - b. knowledge and/or skills acquired outside the higher education system.
+- an examination, degree audit or practical completed within the Dutch higher education system or elsewhere which, as regards content and study load, corresponds with the examination or practical for which exemption is sought, or - b. knowledge and/or skills acquired outside the higher education system.

-Section 6 - Degree audit
+Section 8 - Degree audit

-Article 19 - The times and frequency of the degree audit
+Article 249 - The times and frequency of the degree audit

-Three times a year there is an opportunity to undergo the Master's degree audit.
-The dates set by the board of examiners are published before the start of the academic year.
+In principle, once a month there is an opportunity to undergo the Master's degree audit.
+The dates set by the Board of Examiners are published before the start of the academic year.

-Section 7 - Study progress checks
+Section 9 - Study progress checks

-Article 20 - Study progress checks
+Article 25 - Study progress checks

-The Shared Service Centre O&S is responsible for ensuring that each student is able to see and check his/her own results via Osiris, the student information system.
+The student administration is responsible for ensuring that each student is able to see and check his/her own results via the student information system Osiris

-Section 8 - Contravention, changes and implementation
+Section 10 - Contravention, changes and implementation

-Article 21 - Contravening the regulations
+Article 26 - Contravening the regulations